Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Linear progress with exponential decay

 When a group $G$ acting on a hyperbolic space $X$ is fixed, we will implicitly make a choice of basepoint $x_0\in X$ and, to simplify the notation, write $d_X(g,h)$ instead of $d_X(gx_0,hx_0)$ when $g,h\in G$.

-We say that a group is \emph{non-elementary} if it does not contain a cyclic subgroup of finite index.
-When $\mu$ is a measure on the group $G$, the subgroup generated by the support of $\mu$ is the smallest subgroup of $G$ containing the support of $\mu$.
+In the above setting, we say that a semigroup is \emph{non-elementary} if it contains two loxodromic elements that freely generate a free group.
+When $\mu$ is a measure on the group $G$, the semigroup generated by the support of $\mu$ is the smallest sub-semigroup of $G$ containing the support of $\mu$.

+Recall that we defined a distance, whence a topology, on measures on a given group in Subsection \ref{ssec:distance}.

-\begin{theo} Let $G$ act acylindrically on the geodesic hyperbolic space $X$.
-Then any measure $\mu_0$ with exponential tail whose support generates a non-elementary subgroup that acts with unbounded orbits on $X$ has a neighborhood, say $\mathcal N$, so that there exists $C$ with the following property.
+\begin{theo} Let the finitely generated group $G$ act acylindrically on the geodesic hyperbolic space $X$.
+Then any measure $\mu_0$ with exponential tail whose support generates a non-elementary semigroup has a neighborhood, say $\mathcal N$, so that there exists $C$ with the following property.
 For any $\mu\in \mathcal N$, any positive integer $n$ and any $g_0\in G$ we have

 In particular, the rate of escape measured in the metric $d_X$ of the random walk driven by $\mu$ is strictly positive. \end{theo}